rhaecker/100-days-of-code/log.md

 **Thoughts:** I'm not sure yet, what is the better approach, querying the db for objects with the email or adding a unique index and trying to add the new object.
 I will read on it.

 **Link to work:** nothing committed, because it's all unfinished pieces I used for testing.

+### Day 10: May 18, 2021

+**Today's Progress**: I didn't work on the buzzz project today, instead I prepared an exam for a student.

+**Thoughts:** I really don't like this, there is too much on stake for me to feeld comfortable in this situation.

+**Link to work:** Obviously can't link the exam.